galatas123/BlueIQ_Neuware/README.md

 # BlueIQ_Neuware Automation System

-A Windows Forms application developed in C# designed to automate the process of booking new deliveries to a database by accessing a website.
-By leveraging the power of Selenium for web automation, the booking time for devices was reduced by a notable 85%.
+A Windows Forms application developed in C# designed to automate the processes regarding the operations assosiated with the Ingram database.

+supported processes:

+    Book New Stock
+    Book B2B Devices
+    Create Manual Outbound Orders

 Features:

     Efficient Automation: Uses Selenium to navigate and automate tasks on the targeted website.